Danielguang/jqueryDataQuery/README.md

 https://silviomoreto.github.io/bootstrap-select/examples/

 # Feature
-Allow useds to auto generator the query
+Allow useds to generate the beautify query filter.</BR>
-Allow users to do alive search and mutiply selected in dropdown
+Allow users to do alive search and mutiply selected in dropdown.</BR>

 # install
 You need to install jquery and boostrap select